pistacchio/Dedalus/README.md

 </page>

 <paragraph id="notGoodIdea">
     Hmm...
 It doesn't seem like a very good idea to do...
-Well, you whatever you wanted to do!
+Well, you do whatever you want to do!
 </paragraph>
 ```